EWG Verified™ & Leaping bunny certified | Free Shipping on US Orders $50+

 Wound healing is a process with four stages: blood clotting, inflammation, new tissue growth, and finally, tissue remodeling.
 When new tissue grows, type III collagen is produced, followed by type I collagen in the remodeling phase.
 An excess of type III collagen in the skin will cause excess scar tissue.

-Frankincense Oil is capable of inhibiting the formation of type III collagen, so it can significantly reduce the formation of scars, particularly from acne and marks from picking or squeezin
+Frankincense Oil is capable of inhibiting the formation of type III collagen, so it can significantly reduce the formation of scars, particularly from acne and marks from picking or squeezing.

 Over the past two decades, Frankincense Oil has been gaining more and more attention from scientists for its use as an anti-inflammatory, anti-arthritic, liver protectant, pain reliever, and controller of coronary plaque.
 It will continue to be studied to define better its health benefits and the chemical compounds that are responsible for its effects.

 I love Frankincense Oil for skin care because it helps fight acne and irritation.
 Over time, it can minimize scarring and uneven pigmentation to reveal healthier, glowing skin.
-We use the Boswellia serrata species of Frankincense Oil in both our FACE OIL and CLEANSING CLAY because it is the species most effective for treating a wide array of skincare concerns.
+We use the Boswellia serrata species of Frankincense Oil in both our Holy Grail Face Oil and Fountain Of Youth Cleansing Clay because it is the species most effective for treating a wide array of skincare concerns.
 The scent is also divine- earthy and woody with bright, citrus-like notes.